 Timed to coincide with the three hundredth anniversary of Bampfylde’s birth, Hestercombe Gallery’s exhibition, ‘Most Admirably Improved by Art’, a phrase said of Bampfylde’s Hestercombe by John Collinson in his 1791 ‘History of the County of Somerset’, is the first in a trilogy of exhibitions celebrating Bampfylde’s life and work.

-The exhibition opens on 1st March and runs until 28th June 2020.
-Alongside this gallery exhibition we also present Coplestone Warre Bampfylde: A Gentleman of Taste, an archival show of Bampfylde original works loaned from public, private and the Hestercombe Collection.
+Alongside this gallery exhibition we also presented Coplestone Warre Bampfylde: A Gentleman of Taste, an archival show of Bampfylde original works loaned from public, private and the Hestercombe Collection.

 Canadian artist Kelly Richardson is one of the leading representatives of a new generation of artists who is known for her stunning large-scale video installations of hyper-real landscapes.
 Combining the real and the imagined to visually arresting effect, she starts by filming real landscapes and then uses digital technology to distort and change them.
 Though her work lends itself to multiple interpretations, every work displays a delicate balance between the beautiful and the uneasy.

 Charlotte Hodes’ work profiles her long-standing engagement with the boundaries between the fine and decorative arts.
 Hodes draws on craft processes, but uses these to create imagery firmly situated within the language of fine art, bringing her considerable experience as a painter to both her extraordinarily intricate papercuts and her large-scale installations in which ceramic ware serves as her alternative canvas.
 Unafraid to disrupt and deconstruct, Hodes deploys collage to challenge accepted hierarchical distinctions in art history.